A deterministic approach to Loewner-energy minimizers: The energy minimizers to a point (EMP) curves

 and so the driver has global $C^{3/2}$-regularity.
 If $\Gamma_\theta$ were algebraic (and non-singular at $e^{i\theta}$, which is natural), then it would be smooth at $e^{i\theta}$, say at least $C^{2+\epsilon}$.
 By the correspondence between curve regularity and driver regularity \cite{RohdeWang}, this would mean the driver would be globally $C^{3/2+\epsilon}$, a contradiction.

-The reason this is not a proof is that the curve-driver regularity correspondence of \cite{RohdeWang} is only proven for curves up to $C^2$.
+The reason this is not a proof is that the curve-driver regularity result of \cite{RohdeWang} is only proven for curves up to $C^2$.
 One expects it to hold for higher regularity as well (see \cite[Comment 4.1]{RohdeWang}), in which case the above argument becomes a proof.
-Note that the ``if'' direction of the conjecture is proven by $(\ref{Thm:Wang0+})$ and the fact that $\gamma_{\pi/2}$ is a line segment orthogonal to $\mathbb{R}$. \end{enumerate} \end{remark} \begin{proof} Minimizing drivers exist by Lemma \ref{Lemma:AngleEnergyMinimizerExists}, and we proceed to show that any such $\lambda$ satisfies a certain differential equation at all points of differentiability, which will give uniqueness and the formula \eqref{Eq:WangEnergy}.
+Note that the ``if'' direction of the conjecture is proven by $(\ref{Thm:Wang0+})$ and the fact that $\gamma_{\pi/2}$ is a line segment orthogonal to $\mathbb{R}$.

+\item In \cite[Remark 2.4]{MRW}, a universal curve $\gamma$ in $\mathbb{D}$ was noted for the EMP family, which is similar in spirit to the universality properties of the welding and driver in part $(\ref{Thm:WangUniversal})$ of the theorem.
+The connection is that our $\varphi_\theta$ in \eqref{Eq:WangWeld} welds half of \cite{MRW}'s universal curve $\gamma$ in the sense pictured in Figure \ref{Fig:UniversalCurveWang}.
+Readers interested in further details may consider the following more thorough description.